 Building back better

-Patricia Cole, Senior Director of Federal Policy at Zero to Three, invited attendees to imagine what the domestic COVID-19 response would have looked like — especially for the most vulnerable — if national child care support had previously been in place.
+Patricia Cole, Senior Director of Federal Policy at Zero to Three, invited attendees to imagine what the domestic fight against COVID-19 would have looked like — especially for the most vulnerable — if national child care support had previously been in place.
 As stakeholders have increasingly realized the essential value of child care providers, Cole noted that “child- and family-friendly policies must be the foundation of our [COVID-19] recovery,” which includes enacting federal-level legislation.
 As Ms. Nasir reiterated, “We cannot reopen economies without caring for children and their families, without showing kindness and compassion for caregivers.”

 Changing the pre-COVID status quo must also include dismantling stereotypes and expanding opportunities for caregivers of all genders to be present for children from their earliest moments.
 As Carlos Javier-Gil, Global Brand Vice President for Dove Men+Care and co-chair for the Parental Leave Corporate Task Force, put it, one of the missions of the Task Force is “to provide resources for families and dads to experience the transformative effect of child care and the benefits that men-involved child care have for gender equality at home, at work and in society.”

-Even though the novel coronavirus has presented substantial challenges, it has also illuminated positive opportunities for shaping the future of work.
+Even though fighting coronavirus has presented substantial challenges, it has also illuminated positive opportunities for shaping the future of work.
 Namely, working cultures must be founded in compassionate relationships between employers and employees, broaden understanding of what working life and employee pools can and should look like, and affirm that holistic employee well-being, including mental health, is mission critical for business success and survival.

 COVID-19 has, perhaps most importantly, driven home that FFPs are not "nice to haves."
 They are matters of economic importance and resilience for families, companies and governments alike.
 Leading the charge to build back better requires collaboration across sectors to reimagine a future where the needs of every child are put front and center in policies that support working parents in and outside of the workplace.